Data as both an opportunity and a risk

 Conclusion: Trust is the strongest customer loyalty

-Customers share their data when they feel that it is being used fairly and sensibly.
-Companies that focus on data ethics build long-term trust capital – a currency that is invaluable.
+Ultimately, customers are willing to share their data when they feel it is being used fairly and responsibly.
+Therefore, companies that consistently prioritize data ethics build long-term trust capital, a currency that is invaluable for sustainable customer loyalty.

 About Coloyal